Women’s Volleyball Drops Three of Four on the Road

-The top three finishers for the Pointers women’s team included: Emily Schlebecker (third), Kara Hoier (fourth) and Bailey Wolf (fifth).
+The top three finishers for the Pointers women’s team were: Emily Schlebecker (third), Kara Hoier (fourth) and Bailey Wolf (fifth).

-The top three finishers for the Pointers Men’s team included: Joey Deboer (sixth), Doug Hollett (tenth) and Nate Silvey (twenty-second).
+The top three finishers for the Pointers Men’s team were: Matt Stelmasek (fifth), Tyler Tanko (15th) and Alex Egbert (22nd).

 UWSP cross country heads back on the road for the Dan Huston Invitational on Saturday, Sept.
-22, in Rock Island, IL.
+22, in Rock Island, ILL.